himselfv/tasks-ig/readme.md

 Just double-click `index.html` or [access it on Github](https://himselfv.github.io/tasks-ig/).

-### Attribution
+### License and attribution
-This project uses free icons from various sources.
-Please see res/readme.txt for attributions.
+This project uses icons and other resources which might have their separate licenses.
+Please see [LICENSE.txt](LICENSE.txt) for licenses and attribution.